CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

       Avg.
 Time = 80.90
 ```

-I tried rerunning the 12US1 case, but the I/O was very slow.
+Retried the 12US1 benchmark case but the i/o was still too slow.

-Using the AWS Web Interface to upgrade to an io1 system
+Used the AWS Web Interface to upgrade to an io1 system

 <a href="https://aws.amazon.com/blogs/storage/how-to-choose-the-best-amazon-ebs-volume-type-for-your-self-managed-database-deployment/">Choosing EBS Storage Type</a>